Héritage Montréal

 Campaign against the tower on Mont-Royal, 1986.

 The group also aims to protect the flora and fauna of the park and surrounding cemeteries.
-Members ofHéritage Montréal automatically become members of Les Amis de la Montagne.
-If you do not wish to join this new group, please let us know by April 15.
+MembersHéritage Montréal automaticallyHéritage Montréal members of Les Amis de la Montagne.
+If you do not wish to be part of this new group, please let us know by April 15.

-Les Amis de la Montagne need volunteers.
-If you're interested in campaigning against the tower, you can join the Amis.
-We're also thinking of asking the Ministère des Affaires culturelles to classify the mountain as a "natural district".
-Members ofHéritage Montréal recently wrote articles about Mount Royal in La Presse, Le Devoir and the Gazette.
-If you haven't read them, please contact our office and we'll send you copies.
+Les Amis de la Montagne needs volunteers.
+If you are interested in the campaign against the tower, you can join Les Amis.
+We are also considering asking the Ministry of Cultural Affairs to classify the mountain as a "natural borough."
+Members ofHéritage Montréal recentlyHéritage Montréal articles about Mount Royal in La Presse, Le Devoir, and The Gazette.
+If you haven't read them, contact our office and we will send you copies.

 BALANCE SHEET IN 2022